-The North Island will have an engineered berm adding approximately 715,000 ft2 to the footprint of the island.
-Of this expansion, the island is being expanded approximately 325 ft to the north and parallel to the existing island on the western side for approximately 2,200 ft.
+The North Island will have an engineered island expansion adding approximately 715,000 ft2 to the footprint of the island (shown later in Figure O-4).
+Of this expansion, the island is being expanded approximately 325 feet to the north and parallel to the existing island on the western side for approximately 2,200 feet.
 The new area will be constructed by clearance dredging to the design depth, which then provides a suitable bottom for the engineered berm fill.
 The South Island will be expanded to encompass approximately an additional 150,000 ft2.
-This South Island expansion will be mostly to the south end of the island, comprised of the same approximate 300-ft width of the existing island, but adding approximately 500 ft in length to the island.
-This area will also be constructed on an engineered berm with specific fill and armor stone.
-The two engineered in-water berms (island expansions) will provide structural support to the entry/exit sections of the tunnels and provide further areal extent for other tunnel support features.
+This South Island expansion will be mostly to the south end of the island, comprised of the same approximate 300 foot width of the existing island, but adding approximately 500 feet in length to the island (shown below in Figure O-5).
+This area will also be constructed on an engineered materials with specific fill and armor stone.
+The two engineered (island expansions) will provide structural support to the entry/exit sections of the tunnels and provide further areal extent for other tunnel support features.
 Initial boring from the South Island does not require that the island expansion be complete.

-Construction of the engineered berms will require:
+Construction of the engineered island expansions will require:

-- Mechanical dredging of approximately 78,000 cy (in situ) of material at the North Island, and 12,800 cy of material at the South Island to remove existing rock and enable installation of sheet pile sections, and piles on the South Island and, - Final placement of external bedding, filter stone, and armor stone over the top and side slopes to protect the berm structures.
+- Mechanical dredging of material at the North Island, and material at the South Island will be completed to remove existing rock and clear the footprint to enable installation of sheet pile sections, and engineered materials to complete island expansions. - Final placement of external bedding, filter stone, and armor stone along the perimeter and side slopes to protect the expanded islands.